Inverse problem for a differential operator on a star-shaped graph with nonlocal matching condition: Preliminaries and asymptotics

+In this section, prove the necessity in Theorem~\ref{thm:char} and several auxiliary lemmas.
+Throughout the paper, we use the following \textbf{notations}.

-Throughout the paper, the prime $y'$ denotes the derivative with respect to $x$ and the dot $\dot y$, with respect to $\la$.
-Speaking about the uniqueness of the IP solution, along with $L$, we consider another eigenvalue problem $\tilde L$ of the same form \eqref{eqv}-\eqref{mcint} with different coefficients $\tilde p_j \in L_2(0, \pi)$, $j = \overline{1, m}$.
+\begin{itemize} \item The prime $y'$ denotes the derivative with respect to $x$ and the dot $\dot y$, with respect to $\la$. \item Speaking about the uniqueness of the IP solution, along with $L$, we consider another eigenvalue problem $\tilde L$ of the same form \eqref{eqv}-\eqref{mcint} with different coefficients $\tilde p_j \in L_2(0, \pi)$, $j = \overline{1, m}$.
 The coefficients $\{ h_j \}_{j = 1}^m$ are supposed to be the same for $L$ and $\tilde L$.
-We agree that, if a symbol $\ga$ denotes an object related to $L$, then the symbol $\tilde \ga$ with tilde denotes the analogous object related to $\tilde L$.
+We agree that, if a symbol $\ga$ denotes an object related to $L$, then the symbol $\tilde \ga$ with tilde denotes the analogous object related to $\tilde L$. \item The same symbol $C$ is used for various positive constants independent of $x$, $\la$, etc. \item The same symbol $\{ \varkappa_n \}$ is used for various $l_2$-sequences. \end{itemize}